The Poetry Salon will be held live online via Zoom.

 Readers for this event will include: Robyn Bolam, Alison Brackenbury, Sarah Doyle, Kate Firth, Raine Geoghegan, Chrissie Gittins, Suzanne Iuppa, Sarah James/Leavesley, Lisa Kelly, Jane Lovell, Patrick Osada, Elisabeth Sennitt Clough

-This event will be recorded and broadcast via YouTube
+This event will be recorded and broadcast via YouTube.
+Book and watch later.
+Recording available until 31 August.

 A Name is Reassurance